 What was the Drowned Man?

-The capture process was an amazing experience in itself, the ultimate one to one for me as in each of my many visits as a member of the audience I had become fascinated with the sheer detail of the sets, secret rooms, tunnels and spaces which became the most important ‘character’ of the show for me.
+The capture process was an amazing experience in itself.
+In each of my many visits as an audience member I became fascinated with the sheer detail of the sets.
+This detail, the secret rooms, tunnels and spaces transposed the set into the most important ‘character’ of the show for me.